Free to browse

-Reviewed for accuracy against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
-See our editorial standards.
+Medically reviewed against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
+Meet our editorial team · See our standards.

-Plateaus on semaglutide are nearly universal — the STEP trials showed most patients hit a weight loss slowdown between months six and twelve, even at the full 2.4mg Wegovy dose.
+Plateaus on semaglutide are nearly universal, the STEP trials showed most patients hit a weight loss slowdown between months six and twelve, even at the full 2.4mg Wegovy dose.
 That doesn't mean the medication has stopped working, and Houston physicians are quick to make that distinction.
 Clinics across Greater Houston, including practices in Sugar Land, The Woodlands, and Katy, typically have a structured response: reassess dosing, audit diet quality, and rule out metabolic or hormonal factors before making any changes.
 This article covers why semaglutide plateaus happen, what the clinical data actually shows about long-term trajectories, and the specific strategies physician-supervised patients in Houston are using to get the scale moving again.

 1What the STEP Trials Tell Us About Plateaus

-The landmark STEP 1 clinical trial (Wilding et al., NEJM 2021) tested once-weekly semaglutide 2.4 mg (Wegovy) against placebo in 1,961 adults with obesity.
-Participants lost an average of 14.9% of body weight over 68 weeks - but that loss was not linear.
-Data from the STEP trials consistently show that the most rapid weight loss occurs in the first 16–20 weeks, after which the rate of loss slows and many patients experience a plateau around weeks 28–40 before potentially resuming modest losses.
-Importantly, STEP 4 (Rubino et al., JAMA 2021) demonstrated that patients who continued semaglutide after week 20 maintained significantly more weight loss than those switched to placebo, confirming that the medication remains active even when the scale stalls.
-Houston physicians note this is a critical distinction: a plateau does not mean semaglutide has stopped working.
-It often means the body has adapted and the treatment plan needs recalibration - not abandonment.
+The landmark STEP 1 clinical trial (Wilding et al. NEJM 2021) tested once-weekly semaglutide 2.4 mg (Wegovy) against placebo in 1,961 adults with obesity.
+Participants lost an average of 14.9% of body weight over 68 weeks, but that loss was not linear.
+Data from the STEP trials consistently show that the most rapid weight loss occurs in the first 16-20 weeks, after which the rate of loss slows and many patients experience a plateau around weeks 28-40 before potentially resuming modest losses.

 2Why Plateaus Happen: The Biology Behind the Stall

-Semaglutide works by mimicking GLP-1, a gut hormone that suppresses appetite, slows gastric emptying, and improves insulin sensitivity.
-Over time, your body undergoes metabolic adaptation - a well-documented phenomenon where resting metabolic rate (RMR) decreases as body weight falls, requiring fewer calories to maintain the new, lower weight.
-This is not a semaglutide-specific flaw; it is a universal feature of significant weight loss.
 Houston's climate and lifestyle patterns play a role.
-Brutally hot summers - often 95°F+ with high humidity from June through September - can derail the outdoor exercise habits patients build in spring.
+Brutally hot summers, often 95°F+ with high humidity from June through September, can derail the outdoor exercise habits patients build in spring.
 Reduced physical activity lowers total daily energy expenditure, which can tip the caloric balance just enough to stall the scale.
 Physicians in Katy and Pearland also frequently cite high-sodium restaurant dining and social eating culture in Greater Houston as factors that contribute to water retention and apparent plateaus even when fat loss is still occurring.
 Understanding the difference between a true fat-loss plateau and temporary weight fluctuation is an important first conversation to have with your prescribing physician.

 3Dose Optimization: Is It Time to Adjust?

-Semaglutide (Wegovy) is titrated on a structured schedule: 0.25 mg weekly for weeks 1–4, increasing every four weeks up to the maintenance dose of 2.4 mg.
-If a patient plateaus before reaching 2.4 mg, the most straightforward clinical intervention is completing the titration to the full maintenance dose - provided tolerability allows.
 For patients already at 2.4 mg, Houston-area physicians emphasize that dose escalation beyond the FDA-approved ceiling is not an evidence-supported option.
 Instead, the focus shifts to addressing factors that limit the medication's effectiveness.
 Some clinics in The Woodlands and Cypress are also evaluating patients for a transition to tirzepatide (Mounjaro/Zepbound), a dual GIP/GLP-1 receptor agonist.
-The SURMOUNT-1 trial (Jastreboff et al., NEJM 2022) showed tirzepatide achieved up to 22.5% mean body weight reduction at 72 weeks - meaningfully higher than semaglutide's STEP 1 outcomes - making it a clinically reasonable escalation pathway for appropriate candidates.
+The SURMOUNT-1 trial (Jastreboff et al. NEJM 2022) showed tirzepatide achieved up to 22.5% mean body weight reduction at 72 weeks, meaningfully higher than semaglutide's STEP 1 outcomes, making it a clinically reasonable escalation pathway for appropriate candidates.
 Always discuss medication changes with a board-certified physician, never adjust doses independently.

 4Lifestyle Recalibration: Diet and Exercise Strategies Houston Physicians Recommend

-When a plateau hits, Houston physicians universally recommend a structured reassessment of nutrition and physical activity before any medication change.
-On the dietary side, the most common culprits identified at local clinics include caloric creep (underestimating portion sizes after appetite suppression normalizes), insufficient protein intake, and high-carbohydrate meals at popular Houston Tex-Mex and BBQ restaurants.
-Physicians typically recommend a protein target of 1.2–1.6 g per kg of goal body weight to preserve lean muscle mass during GLP-1-assisted weight loss.
-For exercise, guidance from the American College of Sports Medicine recommends 150–300 minutes of moderate-intensity aerobic activity weekly for weight maintenance, and more for active weight loss.
+For exercise, guidance from the American College of Sports Medicine recommends 150-300 minutes of moderate-intensity aerobic activity weekly for weight maintenance, and more for active weight loss.
 Resistance training is particularly important, as semaglutide-driven weight loss includes some lean mass reduction.
 Houston has strong options for supervised fitness, including medical fitness programs affiliated with Houston Methodist and Memorial Hermann, as well as community walking trails at Terry Hershey Park (Katy), Exploration Green (Clear Lake), and the Woodlands Waterway.
 Patients in Pearland and Sugar Land have access to multiple YMCA locations with medically oriented fitness classes.
-Pairing exercise recalibration with a dietitian consult - often available through the same clinic prescribing your semaglutide - is the recommended gold standard.
+Pairing exercise recalibration with a dietitian consult, often available through the same clinic prescribing your semaglutide, is the recommended gold standard.

 5Behavioral and Psychological Factors: The Houston Stress Connection

-Greater Houston is one of the most economically and professionally demanding metro areas in the country.
-Energy-sector schedules, long commutes on I-10 and the Beltway, and the stress of hurricane season preparedness all contribute to elevated cortisol levels that are directly linked to weight loss resistance.
-Chronic stress elevates cortisol, which promotes fat storage - particularly visceral abdominal fat - and can blunt the appetite-suppressing effects of GLP-1 receptor agonists.
 Physicians at physician-supervised weight loss clinics across Houston increasingly incorporate behavioral health support as a core component of plateau management.
 This may include referral to a licensed clinical psychologist or therapist specializing in health behavior change, structured sleep hygiene intervention (poor sleep independently impairs weight loss and increases hunger hormones like ghrelin), and mindful eating programs.
 The STEP 1 trial's lifestyle intervention arm included 500 kcal/day deficit counseling plus physical activity guidance, underlining that behavioral support is embedded in the clinical evidence, not optional.
 Patients should proactively ask their Houston clinic whether behavioral health referrals are part of their plateau protocol.

 6Texas Insurance Coverage and Cost Considerations for Plateau Management

-Understanding the cost of semaglutide in the context of a plateau - when patients may feel they're not getting their money's worth - is a real and valid concern for Houston-area families.
-Wegovy's list price without insurance remains approximately $1,350–$1,400/month as of early 2026.
-Major Texas carriers including Blue Cross Blue Shield of Texas, Aetna Texas, UnitedHealthcare, and Cigna have variable formulary coverage for Wegovy and Ozempic (labeled for type 2 diabetes) that has evolved rapidly.
 For patients hitting a plateau and considering a switch to tirzepatide (Zepbound), Eli Lilly's Zepbound Savings Card can bring costs to as low as $550/month for commercially insured patients, and Novo Nordisk's savings program for Wegovy similarly offers reductions.
 Texas Medicaid (STAR/CHIP) generally does not cover GLP-1 agonists for weight loss without a diabetes diagnosis as of this publication date.
-Houston patients should work with their clinic's insurance coordinator - many clinics in Sugar Land and The Woodlands have dedicated staff for prior authorizations - and confirm coverage before interpreting a plateau as a reason to discontinue.
+Houston patients should work with their clinic's insurance coordinator, many clinics in Sugar Land and The Woodlands have dedicated staff for prior authorizations, and confirm coverage before interpreting a plateau as a reason to discontinue.
 Stopping semaglutide abruptly, as STEP 4 showed, results in significant weight regain.

 7When to Consider a Medication Switch or Adjunct Therapy